sly9/VoyagerTelegramBot/README.md

 4. Download the latest version of `VoyagerTelegramBot` from [release](https://github.com/sly9/VoyagerTelegramBot/releases).
 5. Double click the downloaded file, and follow the prompt.

-If everything goes well, you should the main window of `VoyagerTelegramBot`.
+If everything goes well, you should see the main window of `VoyagerTelegramBot`.
 ![VoyagerTelegramBot_Main_Window](images/main_window.png)